demisto/content/Packs/CortexXDR/Integrations/CortexXDRIR/README.md

 The highest privileged builtin role is the Instance Admin.
 For builtin role with less permission but maximum command running abilities, use the `Privileged Responder`.

-*Note 2*: In case of missing updates in mirroring incoming changes from XDR, use the xdr_delay parameter to extend the look-back period.
+*Note 2*: In case of missing updates in mirroring incoming changes from XDR, use the xdr_delay parameter to extend the delay period.
 However, be aware that this may result in increased latency when updating incidents.

 #### URL